-In the past, there have been some concern with how the term "practical" has been interpreted.
+In the past, there has been concern with how the term "practical" has been interpreted.
 The intent is to create side lot lines as close to a 90 degree angle as possible to line up with utilities.
 Staff has proposed to strike out "shall" and replace with "generally" so practical isn't taken too literally.